Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 Focus on materials that are actually being produced at scale and meet sustainability requirements, such as plant-based films and fully recyclable formats.
 Companies like Xampla are proving that these materials work at scale, cost less over time, and fit into existing supply chains.
 These promises help it secure $14 million in funding to produce packaging films made from plant proteins.

-Next, design for recycling from the start, just like the Australian wine industry.
+Next, design for recycling from the start, as the Australian wine industry does.
 Leading Australian wine producers are developing a recyclable bag-in-box for wine in partnership with SIG.
 Every component of the bag-in-box, including the bag, tap, and carton, is recyclable.
 Innovations like these will cost you less in fees and help meet the future compliance requirements.

 Third, understand the full picture before you invest.
 You need to know who owns the patents, which competitors are spending money on development, and whether the technology can work with your current production lines and meet regulatory requirements.